 We hope that the voices of trans people are heard loud and clear.

 The support everyone showed was a fantastic statement, but it doesn’t stop here.
 Opposing voices will be loud, spreading myths and misinformation.
 We need to make sure the voices calling for equality and respect win out.
 The campaign for trans equality is far from over.

 - More on why the GRA needs reform

-The current process, under the GRA, means trans people have to go through a series of intrusive medical assessments and long, demeaning and bureaucratic interviews with psychiatrists in order to ‘prove’ their gender identity.
+The current process, under the GRA, means trans people have to go through a series of intrusive medical assessments and long, demeaning interviews with psychiatrists in order to ‘prove’ their gender identity.
 It requires trans people to have a formal diagnosis of ‘gender dysphoria’, to live in their ‘acquired gender’ for two years, and hand over evidence supporting all of this to a gender recognition panel (composed of clinicians who have never met the applicant) who have the power to approve, or deny, an application.

 This recognition process is lengthy – and can take many years.
 The length of time and the number of professionals who need to be involved puts an unnecessary strain on our NHS.
 But more importantly, it means that trans people cannot determine their own personal identity.

 People who are non-binary (they don’t identify as either male or female) don’t have any legal recognition at all under the current GRA.
 You also have to be 18 to get recognition of your gender identity under the current law.